0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

 ## Alchemy MATIC faucet

-!!! tip "GET 5 MATIC"
+!!! tip "GET 0.5 Amoy MATIC"

-      If you sign up or log in with an Alchemy account, you get 5 times more MATIC/day (up to 5 MATIC).
+      If you sign up or log in with an Alchemy account, you get 0.5 MATIC/day.
+Normally you get 0.2 Amoy MATIC.

 - You can request MATIC tokens from Alchemy's Mumbai Faucet.
-In order to receive testnet tokens, head over to the [Mumbai Faucet website](https://mumbaifaucet.com/) by Alchemy, enter your wallet address and hit the **Send Me MATIC** button.
+In order to receive testnet tokens, head over to the [Alchemy Polygon Amoy MATIC faucet](https://www.alchemy.com/faucets/polygon-amoy), enter your wallet address and hit the **Send Me MATIC** button.

 ![img](../../img/tools/gas/alchemy-faucet1.png)

 - You can check the transaction hash as soon as you finish requesting your MATIC and also view the transaction details on [Polygonscan](https://mumbai.polygonscan.com/).

-## QuickNode multi-chain faucet
+## QuickNode Polygon Faucet

-In order to receive MATIC Mumbai tokens using QuickNode faucet,
+In order to receive Amoy MATIC tokens using QuickNode faucet,

-- Head over to [QuickNode multi-chain faucet](https://faucet.quicknode.com/drip).
-Connect your wallet (MetaMask or Phantom) by clicking on **Connect Wallet**.
-Select **Polygon and Mumbai Testnet** from the dropdown menus, and then click on **Continue**.
+- Head over to [QuickNode Polygon Faucet](https://faucet.quicknode.com/polygon).
+Connect your wallet (Coinbase, MetaMask or Phantom) by clicking on **Connect Wallet**.
+You will automatically see the Polygon network selected.
+Select **Amoy** and click on Continue.

    ![img](../../img/tools/gas/quicknode-faucet2.png)

-!!! tip "Get 1 MATIC"
+!!! tip "Get 2x MATIC"

-      If you tweet the [drip faucet URL](https://faucet.quicknode.com/drip) along with your wallet address and submit the tweet URL, you get 10X more MATIC testnet tokens (i.e. 1 MATIC).
+      If you tweet the [drip faucet URL](https://faucet.quicknode.com/drip) along with your wallet address and submit the tweet URL, you get 2X more MATIC testnet tokens.

-- To receive 0.1 testnet MATIC, click on No thanks, just send me 0.1 MATIC.

    ![img](../../img/tools/gas/quicknode-faucet3.png)

 - You can also view your transaction details on [Polygonscan](https://mumbai.polygonscan.com/) by clicking on the TxHash.

-## LearnWeb3 Faucets

-In order to receive MATIC tokens on Mumbai or zkEVM using the LearnWeb3 Faucet:

-- Head over to the [Mumbai Faucet](https://learnweb3.io/faucets/polygon_mumbai) or the [zkEVM Faucet](https://learnweb3.io/faucets/polygon_zkevm).
-- Sign in to LearnWeb3 by clicking **Sign In** in the top-right.
-Connect your GitHub if you haven't already done so to gain access to the faucet.
-- Enter your wallet address and request MATIC tokens